vsajip/python-gnupg/docs/index.rst

    It doesn't make sense to supply both ``secret=True`` *and* ``sigs=True`` (people can't sign your secret keys), so in case ``secret=True`` is specified, the ``sigs=`` value has no effect.

+.. versionadded:: 0.4.1
+   Instances of the ``GPG`` class now have an additional ``on_data`` attribute, which defaults to ``None``.
+It can be set to a callable which will be called with a single argument - a binary chunk of data received from the ``gpg`` executable.
+The callable can do whatever it likes with the chunks passed to it - e.g. write them to a separate stream.
+The callable should not raise any exceptions (unless it wants the current operation to fail).

 .. _RFC-4880: https://tools.ietf.org/html/rfc4880#section-5.2.1

 .. index:: Key; scanning